krasserm/krasserm.github.io/stories.md

 to achieve low time and space complexity, an important requirement in this context.
 The company used these implementations for several years in production.

-I resumed working with machine learning in 2014 as it became increasingly important for my projects.
-I implemented learning algorithms for predicting distributed systems behavior, such as job execution times across multiple data centers, and for influencing resource allocation.
+I resumed working with machine learning and statistics in 2014 as it became increasingly important for my projects.
+I used it to predict distributed systems behavior, such as job execution times across multiple data centers, and for analyzing application-level event logs.
 In 2017, I finally decided to take a sabbatical year to go deeper into machine learning, statistics and mathematics.
 During that time I took several [courses](/resume/#certificates), read many [books](/2018/01/03/machine-learning-resources/) and published [articles](/) and exercise code about [machine learning basics](https://github.com/krasserm/machine-learning-notebooks), [Bayesian machine learning](https://github.com/krasserm/bayesian-machine-learning) and [other topics](https://github.com/krasserm).